-For the five pygmy blue whale populations in this proposal, the proposal would provide crucial catch separation data required for the planned in-depth assessments.
-Preliminary results were planned for May 2020, but unavoidable increases in teaching load to prepare online lectures due to covid-19, the identification of a fifth population (NWIO/Oman), and in-progress work on new acoustic data for the Indian Ocean through a collaboration with Microsoft's AI for Earth, have delayed the results.
+For the five pygmy blue whale populations in this proposal, the proposal would provide crucial catch separation data and the pre-assessments to guide decisions made during indepth assessments, for four of the five pygmy blue whale populations.
+Preliminary results were planned for May 2020, but unavoidable increases in teaching load to prepare online lectures due to covid-19, the identification of a fifth population (NWIO/Oman), and inprogress work on new acoustic data for the Indian Ocean through a collaboration with Microsoft's AI for Earth, have delayed the results.